-Signaling over the I/O interface is specified to be direct-current interlocked and thus is not time-dependent.
+Signaling over the I/O interface is specified to be directcurrent interlocked and is therefore not time-dependent.
 Since the signaling is not time-dependent, a certain category of machine malfunctions may cause "hangup" of the channel and, unless detected and canceled, results in "hangup" of the system.
 The timing considerations involved in determining malfunction cases are described in the following paragraphs.

-All references to particular time considerations, in this section, represent the maximum permissible time in worst-case situations.
-All control units must be designed for minimum signal-sequence-response times within the limitations of the circuit family used and the sequencing method required for particular 1'o devices.
-A maximum worst-case interface signal sequence of 32 microseconds, because of the control unit, is specified.
-This means that from the time 'select out' rises at a particular control unit for any signal sequence until the sequence is completed ('operational in' drops at the control unit), no more than 32 microseconds, because of the control unit circuitry or the sequencing method used, will be required by the control unit.
+All references to particular time considerations, in this section, represent the maximum permissible time in worstcase situations.
+All control units must be designed for minimum signal-sequence-response times within the limitations of the circuit family used and the sequencing method required for particular I/O devices.
+The maximum time contributed by a control unit to an interface signal sequence, because of the control unit's circuitry or the sequencing method used, is specified as no more than 32 microseconds.
+This applies to all byte-multiplex mode connections and to all selection sequences.
+(See "Selection.")

-This applies to all multiplex sequences and to all selection sequences.
-An initial-selection sequence is defined as beginning with the rise of 'select out' at the particular control unit to the fall of 'status in' for initial status.
-However, a particular interface signal sequence may take longer because of other factors:
+A byte-multiplex mode connection is defined as lasting from the time 'select out' rises at a particular control unit for any signal sequence until the connection is completed ('operational in' drops at the control unit).

-1. Delays introduced by the channel.
+A selection sequence is defined as lasting from the rise of 'select out' at the particular control unit to the fall of 'status in' for initial status.

-2. Delay because of the need for a burst-mode 1 o device to capture the interface prior to reaching the specified record area of the recording medium (not greater than 500 milliseconds).
+A particular interface signal sequence may take longer because of other factors, such as delays introduced by the channel or a delay because of the need for a burst mode I/O device to capture the interface before reaching the specified record area of the recording medium (not greater than 500 milliseconds).

-In addition to excessive delays which may occur within a particular signal sequence, excessive delays may exist between data cycles during burst-mode operation.
-The maximum allowable delay between data cycles in burst mode is 500 milliseconds.
-The channel should not indicate a malfunction unless a delay of interface activity exceeds approximately 30 seconds.
+In addition to excessive delays that may occur within a particular signal sequence, excessive delays may exist between data cycles during burst mode operation.
+The maximum allowable delays between data cycles in burst mode is 500 milliseconds.
+The channel should not indicate a malfunction unless the delay between data cycles exceeds approximately 30 seconds.
 Absence of activity on the interface may be because of other conditions (reading a long gap on magnetic tape created by successive erase commands).